 While toys are not essential items for dogs, they are great to have for engagement purposes.
 Toys can be mentally stimulating and can keep your dog out of trouble.
 Whether you have small dogs or large dogs, there are a variety of good toys for dogs of all sizes.
-In this blog we will highlight some of our favorite dog toys that you may be interested in having your dog try out.
+In this blog, we will highlight some of our favorite dog toys that you may be interested in having your dog try out.

 Plush toys are great for dogs that like to cuddle up with something.
 They find comfort in the softness of the toy and it can hold a scent better than most toys.
 For example, if you keep a plush toy in your dog’s kennel it may have the owner’s scent attached to it making the dog feel more comfortable and secure.
 One of our favorites is the Kong Cozie!

-There are a lot of negative thoughts on push dog toys though.
+There are a lot of negative thoughts on plush dog toys though.
 If your dog tends to be more of an aggressive chewer, they may tear up the toy quicker.
 If this is the case, discard the toy immediately so your pet doesn’t ingest anything bad for them.

 Rope toys are a fun, exercising toy for dogs.
 You can play tug of war with a rope toy which can be highly engaging for your pup.
 According to the American Kennel Club, “Tug can promote impulse control, build confidence, and strengthen the bond between dogs and their owners.
 It’s an activity that taps into natural drives, making it a motivational, reinforcing, and high-value training tool.
 It is also a great way to burn off excess energy and keep your dog physically and mentally stimulated.”
 Tug sessions with a rope toy should be done in short intervals.
 A great rope toy with knots in it is this one made by Frisco.

 Ah yes, we all know about squeaky toys.
-Those ear piercing sounds coming out of toys.
+Those ear-piercing sounds coming out of toys.
 You may ask, why do dogs like squeaky toys?
 According to The Spruce Pets, there are three main reasons why dogs like squeaky toys:

 - Hunting Instincts – Certain breeds may find the squeaking alarming and try to “hunt” out the squeaker inside the toy.
 While some may destroy the toy, other breeds of dogs may simply be content with squeaking and playing with the toy.